Black boogers. Cat’s butt breath. Phlegm filled coughs. Overall brain deadness.

 When morning came, I found burns on me legs, bruises on me ribs, and for a good 5 minutes hadn’t the foggiest where I was.
 With each wheeze my lungs cried out and my liver cringed.
 I had never felt sicker.
 I had also never felt more lucky to be alive.
 It reminded me of that time we were caught in a typhoon…

 I couldn’t be a veteran sea captain walking on his last pegged legs any longer.
 I finally understood that if I was going to lay strong foundations for a successful life, I needed to revive the health and brain power of my 20 year old self.

 I knew I had to quit smoking and embrace life again.

 2) I Was Afraid

 However, the first few days were brutal.
 The cigarette monster that now inhabited some place in-between my lungs and stomach needed food and so I fed it.
 I threw dorritos, gummies, and popcorn at it.
 I slept as long as could hoping to ignore it.
-At one point I even contemplated just switching to a vaporizer.
 I did everything I could to dissipate the monster but nothing seemed to work.

 So I punched the air, I punched the ground and I even punched myself.
 Eventually I uncovered the source of my anger.

 Without tobacco’s artificial highs and prolonged lows, I had forgotten who I really was and I was afraid to find out.

 I was so afraid that I quickly ended up substituting cigarettes with beers.
 I drank beer everyday, attempting to recreate the emotional haze that tobacco had provided for so many years.
 But after two weeks and an aching liver, I knew that beer would not be a sustainable substitute.